luerhard/chapter_regression_and_artifical/main.md

 Larger test sets usually mean higher confidence in the validation results but they come at the price of reduced available data for the training step.
 In the case at hand, 20\% of the data (5432 cases of an overall number of 27,164 cases) is separated into the test set.
 This data will only be used for model inspection and evaluation.
-The remaining 80\% will be used as training set.
+The remaining 80\% will be used as the training set.

 Classification models are evaluated using a so-called _confusion matrix_.
 A confusion matrix compares the predicted values from a model to the actual (true) values from our test data.